 Combining these elements can prove powerful in generating and engaging leads.
 The key to tapping into owned, paid and earned media is developing a calendar that clearly breaks down all of your upcoming content and plans.
 When you organize content assets in one place, it becomes much easier to identify opportunities to expand audience reach and generate engagement.

-The New York Times reports readers are spending roughly the same amount of time on advertiser-sponsored posts as they are on editorial news stories.
+Readers are spending roughly the same amount of time on advertiser-sponsored posts as they are on editorial news stories.
 This avenue is impactful for your brand and you should strongly consider leveraging paid media opportunities this year.
 Not sure where to start?
 We can help.